vamshiky7/Alerts-Service/README.md

 # Alerts Service

 The Alerts Service is a Go application to read and write alerts.
-Alerts are stored in memory and can be queried using service ID and time range as the parameters.
+Alerts are stored in memory and can be queried using service ID, start timestamp and end timestamp as the parameters.

 ### Prerequisites